Tim-Abwao/tim-abwao.github.io/_posts/2019-08-28-Create-a-Simple-Chatbot-to-tell-Jokes-&-Random-Facts.md

   - utter_choose_item
 ```

-Afterwards, add these stories for the new intents:
+Afterwards, add these stories for the new *intents*:

 ```markdown
 ## tell joke